tracking-exposed/youchoose.ai/content/analysis/business.md

 **For content creators**:
 * Gain back control on the other videos your content promotes.
 * Gain a new direct connection to your audience, through recommendations.
+* Get analytics on the recommendations and ads which YouTube puts on your content

 </section><section>